NicoJuicy/LearnML/faq.md

 - Recommended Tutorials and Books
 - How to access Safari Online?
 - How to ask an AI/ML question?
-- When You Should not use ML
-- Disinformation in AI Research
 - How to choose a performance metric?
 - How to Choose an ML Algorithm?
 - Should I start learning ML by coding an algorithm from scratch?